none9632/Parser-examples/Top-down/table_driven_parser/README.md

-# Table driven parser
+# Table-driven parser

-This is an simple example of a table driven LL(1) parser.
+This is an simple example of a table-driven LL(1) parser.

 ## Build and run
     make